 Though most of his early crimes in the late 1970s and early 1980s were related to theft and drug possession, it would only be a matter of time before they escalated to unspeakable violence.

-The Brutal Crimes Of The Night Stalker
+The Brutal Murders Of The Night Stalker Leave Californians Terrified

-NetflixAfter he was arrested, Richard Ramirez often publicly flaunted his Satanism.
+NetflixEven after he was arrested, Richard Ramirez often publicly flaunted his Satanism.

 For a long time, Ramirez’s first murder was believed to have taken place on June 28, 1984.
 It was then that he killed 79-year-old Jennie Vincow.
 Not only did Ramirez stab and sexually assault his victim, he also slashed her throat so deeply that she was nearly decapitated.

 But decades after Ramirez was arrested in 1985, he was also linked by DNA evidence to the murder of a 9-year-old girl, which took place on April 10, 1984 — months before the Vincow murder.
-So that may well have been his first killing — unless there were more that happened before that.
+So that may well have been his first killing — unless there were even more that happened before that.

 After the Vincow murder, it would be several months before Richard Ramirez struck again.
 But when he did, he pursued his depraved impulses with horrific dedication.